Phazzie/mixitfixit/projguid.md

 # Project Guide: Relationship Resolver - World-Class Plan
+This is the project guide for the 'Relationship Resolver' project.

 ## Relationship Resolver App: Full Process Overview
 This is a step-by-step explanation of how the "Relationship Resolver" app will work from start to finish.
 This focuses purely on the user experience without technical details.